 - Paul refers to the thorn as a “messenger of Satan.”

 - In verse 10, he gives us a list of his weaknesses: insults, hardships, persecutions, and difficulties.

 So basically, his thorn could have been anything and everything he was encountering in his ministry.
 And two things are certain: the thorn was from the enemy and God chose to leave the thorn alone (for now) to keep Paul from becoming proud.
-But God doesn’t leave Paul empty-handed.
-He reminds him of His perfect grace and that good things would come from his current circumstances.
+But God didn’t leave Paul empty-handed.
+He reminded him of His perfect grace and that good things would come from his current circumstances.